 6th June 1944

 They came.
-They crossed the Atlantic, convoy after convey.
-Liberty ships they called them, speedily built, to give back freedom to the peoples of Europe.
-They run the gauntlet of U-boats but now instead of carrying food or raw materials they had in their holds guns, tanks, shells and bombs destined for the Invasion beaches.
-Arriving at the shores of Great Britain their ordeal as yet not over.
-They steamed down the narrow, wreck strewn, sea lanes of the East Coast where ever present was the danger of attack from German E-boats or of striking a mine.
+Convoy after convey crossed the Atlantic.
+They run the gauntlet of U-boats.
+Liberty ships they were called, bringing back freedom to the peoples of Europe.
+Now, instead of carrying food or raw materials, they had in their holds, guns, tanks, shells and bombs destined for the Invasion beaches.
+Arriving at the shores of Great Britain their ordeal was not yet over.
+They steamed down the narrow, wreck strewn, sea lanes of the East Coast with the ever present danger of attack from German E-boats or of detonating a mine.

 Rank upon rank of them lined up at anchorage in the Thames estuary.